-All students who undertake a professional experience placement must have a working with children check.
+All students who undertake a professional experience placement in Education must have a working with children check.

-The application is free for student teachers who are considered to be volunteers, providing they are not employed in a school at the time of the application.
+The application is free for student teachers who are volunteers, provided they are not employed in a school at the time of the application.